Components, available as an experimental

 Editing the main component

-To view and edit the elements of the main component, which is the source for all its instances, right-click on any instance of the component and select Edit component
+To view and edit the elements of the main component, which is the source of truth for all its instances, right-click on any instance (purple) and select Edit component

 .